kalio007/Containerizing-React/README.md

    $docker history image-name

 and would have to rebuild if a change is made to the file, this can cause ling runtime to rebuild both all the packages from scratch, so we want to run the npm install based on a change on the package.json file alone

+basically
+the instructions that change frequently should be at the bottom while the instructions that dont change frequently should be at the top

+to c;ear dangling images that has swayed from our images we prune the image

+$docker image prune
+$

+$docker ps - is actually to check contianers to prune (not in use contianer)  containers we use
+$ docker container prune

+to remove
+$ docker image rm name/Id

+Tags

+$ docker build -t react-app:1 .
+for an already made images we use

+$ docker image tag react-app:currentTag react-app:newName

+to push to dockerhub
+$docker tag local-image:tagname new-repo:tagname
+you are basically tagging the local image with the image you want to push to dockerhub

+$docker push new-repo:tagname
+$ docker push iamkalio/react-app:tagname

+saving and loading images

+$docker image save -o imageName.tar(like saving as a zipped file) imgeName:tag

+Loading an image to the conatiner using a .tar file

+$ docker image load -i react-app.tar

+to connect the container to the